 New Hire Onboarding Guide | Phase 2: Official Job Offer

-You will receive the Official Job Offer, usually via email, from a Human Resources (HR) case manager.
-This notice will confirm the position title, series, pay grade, duty station, and salary being offered to you.
-It will include your effective date designating the beginning of your appointment to the Forest Service, the date you report to work, which is also referred to as your entry on duty (EOD), and your supervisor’s name and contact information.
+You will receive the Official Job Offer, usually by email, from a Human Resources case manager.
+This notice will confirm your position title, series, pay grade, duty station, and salary.
+It will include your effective date designating the beginning of your appointment to the Forest Service, the date you report to work, which we call entry on duty (EOD), and your supervisor’s name and contact information.

-The Official Job Offer will also include instructions on additional forms and actions required before you can begin your new job in Phase 3.
-Carefully follow the instructions in your Official Job Offer to complete and submit documents within the timeframes indicated to avoid delays starting your new job.
+The Official Job Offer will also include instructions for tasks and forms you must complete before you can begin your new job.
+Pay close attention to the deadlines to avoid delays starting your new job.

 Refer to your Official Job Offer for your reporting date and supervisor contact information.
 If you have not received instructions on where to report to work at least one week before your first day, please contact your supervisor.
-If you are unable to reach your supervisor, you may contact your human resources case manager or the New Hire Help Desk.
+If you are unable to reach your supervisor, contact your case manager or the New Hire Help Desk.

-The Forest Service offers a series of onboarding videos available on AgLearn and Vimeo to help you understand some of the benefits listed below.
-Watch these videos and attend a regularly scheduled live Q&A session with human resource specialists for more information.
-The session dates are listed at the bottom of the video list is AgLearn.
+We have onboarding videos available on AgLearn and Vimeo to help you understand the benefits below.
+You can also attend a regularly scheduled live Q&A sessions for more information.
+Find the session dates at the bottom of the video list is AgLearn.

 Helpful Resources and Potential Requirements

-- Service Computation Date (SCD): The SCD represents the first date of Federal employment or creditable military service.
+Service Computation Date (SCD): The SCD is the first date of Federal employment or creditable military service.
 The SCD is used to calculate your retirement eligibility and available benefits.

 Quite likely, your first days on the job will be different than what you expect.
 You may not physically report to the office, and instead you may work from home.
-If you do have a position that requires you to be in the office, your interactions with your supervisor and new colleagues may be predominately virtual.
+If you have a position that requires you to be in the office, your interactions with your supervisor and new colleagues may be mostly virtual.
 Especially as a new employee, you may find it challenging to connect and engage.
-We understand this, and we want to work with you to ensure your onboarding goes smoothly and that you feel welcomed and valued.
+We understand this, and we want to work with you to make sure your onboarding goes smoothly and that you feel welcomed and valued.

 Listen to one Forest Service employee who shares virtual work habits that enable him to continue to be productive and connected with his colleagues.